Warren Spannaus

-Warren Richard Spannaus (December 5, 1930 – November 27, 2017) was an American politician from the Democratic-Farmer-Labor Party (DFL) and the Attorney General of Minnesota from 1971 until 1983.
+Warren Richard Spannaus (December 5, 1930 – November 27, 2017) was an American politician from Minnesota.
+A member of the Democratic-Farmer-Labor Party (DFL), Spannaus served as attorney general of Minnesota from 1971 to 1983.
 Spannaus graduated from the University of Minnesota Law School in 1963.
-He was elected attorney general in 1970 and assumed office on January 4, 1971.
-Spannaus was re-elected to the position twice, in 1974 and 1978, serving from 1971 to 1983.
-At the 1980 Democratic National Convention He won two votes for the presidential nomination In 1982, he ran for Governor of Minnesota as the DFL-endorsed candidate but lost the primary election to former DFL Governor Rudy Perpich, who went on to win the general election.
+He was first elected attorney general in 1970 and assumed office on January 4, 1971.
+Spannaus was re-elected to the position twice, in 1974 and 1978, serving from 1971 to 1983 in total.
+At the 1980 Democratic National Convention, Spannaus received two votes for the party's presidential nomination, which went to incumbent President Jimmy Carter.
+In 1982, he ran for governor of Minnesota as the DFL-endorsed candidate, but lost the primary election to former Governor Rudy Perpich, who went on to win the general election.
 Spannaus joined the Minneapolis-based law firm of Dorsey & Whitney.
 Spannaus married Marjorie Clarkson and had three children.